 Physician Mortgage Loans: 5 Features Every Doctor Should Know

-Two months before I completed my residency, my wife and I purchased our first home.
-At the time, we’d never heard of physician mortgage loans (AKA Doctor loans).
+Two months before I completed my residency, my wife and I made our first home purchase.
+At the time, we’d never heard of physician home loans (AKA Doctor loans).
 We were under the impression that the job I was supposed to start shortly after training would more than enough cover the mortgage.

 Unfortunately, it fell through leaving us with having to take out an interest-only mortgage even though a doctor loan may have been a better choice.
 Luckily, we were able to pay it off freeing up cash to invest more in after tax accounts.

 For most new grads, the thought of leaving a cramped apartment and never having to rent again is a great feeling.
 It was for us!

 Who wants to keep renting after spending 8+ years post-college studying till the wee hours of the morning?

 After graduation, you’ve also got to realize your friends have been homeowners for several years, while your head has been stuck in a book.
 They’re driving nice cars and golfing on the weekends.
 Most aren’t living the stealth wealth life!

 So it’s hard not to want everything they have after you’ve sacrificed so much, right?
 Dave Ramsey calls this type of thinking, “Doc-itis.”
 We want everything now and don’t care about the cost!

 Now there’s a mortgage loan that can help with this type of situation with little to no money down and no private mortgage insurance (PMI).
 In my opinion, there’s no reason why medical professionals have to stand on the sidelines while everyone else buys a home.